s5-dev/docs/src/guide/deploy-renterd.md

 Edit `nano /s5/config/config.toml`

-Add these config entries there:
+Add these config entries there (the `APIPASSWORD` is what you used to login to the renterd web UI):

 ```toml
 [http.api]